Taicang Jiangsu, China Travel Guide

 Explore Zhouzhuang, Tongli, or Luzhi for different charms and levels of tourist development.

-Nanjing, an ancient capital of The people's republic of china, features historical sites, museums, and contemplations on China's past.
+Nanjing, an ancient capital of The people's the republic of china, features historical sites, museums, and contemplations on China's past.

 Plan a return visit based on different seasons or specific interests.